anytizer/hosted-content-importer.wp/README.md

 It just shows some guidelines on how to implement.

+## Experimental Work

+This work cannot suit your purpose, by its nature.
+It is an experimental and proof of concept work.
+Please do NOT use it in your production environment.

 ## Usage examples

  * [third id="0"]
  * [third id="0" section="0"]
  * [third source="database" id="0" section="0"]
+ * [third source="api" id="0" section="0"]
  * [third source="url" id="0" section="0"]
  * [third source="wikipedia" id="PHP" section="Security"]
  * [third source="file" id="dynamic.php"]